Amazon Alexa users can now donate school supplies via voice

 “Education is an important foundation for success,” said O’Neal.
 “With the Shaq-to-School program, we provide classroom essentials to kids who need them most, allowing them to concentrate on their studies.
 Thanks to Amazon and Zappos, we’ll reach even more kids with our donations this year.”

-This latest donation effort comes after the launch in December of Amazon’s Toys for Tots program, which let Alexa users choose items from a preapproved gift list that Amazon shipped directly to the charity.
+This latest donation effort comes after the launch in December of Amazon’s Toys for Tots program, which let Alexa users choose items from a preapproved gift list for Amazon to ship directly to the charity.
 Earlier in the year, Amazon also rolled out Alexa Donations, which lets users support dozens of charities with a voice command (e.g., Alexa, donate $10 to UNICEF USA) through Amazon Pay.